 Researchers and students in phycology, biofuels, nutrient extraction, cosmaceuticals, nutraceuticals, sustainable agriculture, and algal-based biotechnology.
 This book will benefit courses on algal-based biotechology, non-traditional medicine, and natural product chemistry

-1. Microalgae: A Way of Life and Health
+1. Algae: A Way of Life and Health

-2. Microalgae and Society: Understanding the Past and Present
+2. Society and Microalgae: Understanding the Past and Present

 3. Biology of Microalgae